About Canadian Energy Metals

 While the results of the PEA are encouraging, the Thor Project remains in the development stage and is subject to risks typical of large-scale resource projects, including:

-Any greenfield project at this stage has numerous risks known and unknown.
-In order to successfully advance Thor, the Company intends to de-risk the known constraints and identify challenges not currently known and address them to increase value for all our stakeholders.
+Any greenfield project at this stage has numerous risks, both known and unknown.
+In order to successfully advance the Thor Project, the Company intends to de-risk the known constraints and identify challenges not currently known, and to address them to increase value for all our stakeholders.

 Specific project risks are also identified in the Technical Reports filed on SEDAR+ (www.sedarplus.ca).